atomicdata-dev/atomic-data-docs/src/schema/classes.md

 _URL: `https://atomicdata.dev/classes/Datatype`_

 A Datatype specifies how an `Object` value should be interpreted.
+Datatypes are concepts such as `boolean`, `string`, `integer`.
+Since DatatTypes can be linked to, you dan define your own.
+However, using non-standard datatypes limits how many applications will know what to do with the data.

+Properties:

 - `description` - (required, langstring) how the datatype functions.
 - `stringSerialization` - (required, langstring) how the datatype should be parsed / serialized as an UTF-8 string
 - `stringExample` - (required, string) an example stringSerialization example value that should be parsed correclty
-- `binarySerialization` - (optional) how the datatype should be parsed / serialized as a byte array.
+- `binarySerialization` - (optional, langstring) how the datatype should be parsed / serialized as a byte array.
-- `binaryExample` - (optional) an example stringSerialization that should be parsed correclty.
+- `binaryExample` - (optional, string) an example stringSerialization that should be parsed correclty.
 Should have the same contents as the stringExample.
 Required if binarySerialization is present on the DataType.

 ## Class